 A mile-long walk led us along eerily dripping but fairly well-lit boulevards lined with decoratively assembled bones, elaborate carvings made by quarrymen, and more jaunty epitaphs, such as “Happy is he who is forever faced with the hour of his death and prepares himself for the end of every day.”
 Skulls, femurs, backbones, and other recognizable body parts had been fashioned into graceful arches, romantic hearts, Christian crosses, beer-keg columns, and other architectural details by the workers of Vicomte de Thury, the man charged with turning the place into a visitor destination back in 1810.

-After getting our fill of the gory, we opted to cruise the Latin Quarter for the requisite croissant-and-café-au-lait experience at a Parisian corner café, then strutted down the Champs-Élysées to catch some Paris fashion.
+After getting our fill of the gory, we opted to cruise the Latin Quarter for the requisite croissant-and-café-au-lait experience at a Parisian corner café, then we strolled down the Champs-Élysées to catch some Paris fashion.
 Lots of shopping ended in a quick dinner and trip up the Arc de Triomphe for a fantastic view of the city and the Eiffel Tower at night.
 Jet lag finally called us to bed, and we awoke the next morning still bleary-eyed, but willing to cram in as many sites as possible with our remaining day.

 First stop: Notre Dame, of course.
 As we waited in a long line for a chance to climb up the bell towers, a musician with trumpet in hand wandered out onto his balcony overhanging the street and entertained the crowd with one of Handel’s trumpet flourishes.
 Typical for Paris.
 Finally making it to the rooftop, we wandered through the gallery of gargoyles and experienced our own Quasimoto moment when the passing of the hour triggered a deafening but still awesome concerto of bells.